 - Muscle weakness

-8. What’s the Botox for migraines recovery time?
+8. What’s the Botulinum for migraines recovery time?

 If you think you might be experiencing any adverse events, contact your doctor directly.

-9. How long does Botox last for migraines?
+9. How long does Botulinum last for migraines?

 Pain-relieving effects last for approximately two to six months but may not occur immediately.
-Botox injections for migraines may be repeated every two to six months.
-For chronic migraine pain, multiple Botox injections may need to be administered before the effects are felt.
+Botulinum injections for migraines may be repeated every two to six months.
+For chronic migraine pain, multiple Botulinum injections may need to be administered before the effects are felt.

-The long-term effects of Botox for migraines may be less reliance on medications to prevent migraines.
+The long-term effects of Botulinum for migraines may be less reliance on medications to prevent migraines.
 They may also offer a better quality of life.
-As research above indicates, the effectiveness of Botox for migraine may increase long-term.
+As research above indicates, the effectiveness of Botulinum for migraine may increase long-term.

-Note that Medicare and Medicaid both pay for Botox injections for migraines, as it is an FDA- recommended treatment.
+Note that Medicare and Medicaid both pay for Botulinum injections for migraines, as it is an FDA- recommended treatment.